 - Limited functionality and customization options compared to more advanced platforms.

-- May not be suitable for more experienced investors who want more control over their accounts.
+- It may not be suitable for more experienced investors who want more control over their accounts.

 - Fees can add up over time, depending on the investment strategy you choose to follow with moneybox.